 Researchers from across the University of Cambridge and its affiliated institutes are engaging with the initiatives of the Cambridge-Africa Programme by carrying out collaborative research with African colleagues, and/or supporting African fellows.

 Dr Annettee Nakimuli, Makerere University and MUII PhD Fellow, and her Cambridge co-supervisor Professor Ashley Moffett, Department of Pathology.

 In order to encourage new collaborations with African researchers and to support African PhD students and post-doctoral fellows, we have built (and are continuously expanding) a database of current and potential Cambridge collaborators and their expertise.
-The >180 Cambridge researchers listed are either already engaging with, or have indicated their interest in being matched to Africans who have similar research interests.
+The Cambridge researchers listed are either already engaging with, or have indicated their interest in being matched to Africans who have similar research interests.
 Cambridge researchers who would like to get involved do not need to have a pre-prepared project available, or existing African links, in order to be included in the database.
 If you would like your details to be included, please complete the (short and painless) registration form.

-Note to African researchers searching for a Cambridge collaborator: Please be aware that any enquiries about potential collaboration with a Cambridge researcher need to be directed to one of the Cambridge-Africa Programme staff or email@example.com in the first instance.
+Note to African researchers searching for a Cambridge collaborator: Please be aware that any enquiries about potential collaboration with a Cambridge researcher should to be directed to one of the Cambridge-Africa team or email@example.com in the first instance.
 They will then put you in touch with the Cambridge researcher if there is an appropriate match in the research interests.
 Thanks for your cooperation.